abs-sayem/english_language_test/ielts/reading/readme.md

 - underline keywords and think of their synonyms
 - identify the location of the answer and read the section carefully
 - decide the answer carefully

+#### **5. Labelling a Diagram**
+There will be diagrams and diagram related statement completion questions like below.
+We have to answer the questions form passage.

+*`Choose no more than two words from the passage for each answer.
+Write your answers in boxes 9-13 on your answer sheet.`*<br>
+**>** **9** ....... attached to hull by wires
+**>** **10** ....... to prevent hull being sucked into mud

+**Key Problems:**
+- inability to cope with the unfamiliar
+- not reading instructions

+**Tips to solve:**
+- read the insturctions carefully
+- look at the diagram and read questions carefully
+- highlight keywords and think of their synonyms
+- identify the location of the answer and read the section carefully
+- decide the answer carefully, be careful with spelling

+#### **6. True/False/Not Given**
+There will be diagrams and diagram related statement completion questions like below.
+We have to answer the questions form passage.

+*`Choose no more than two words from the passage for each answer.
+Write your answers in boxes 9-13 on your answer sheet.`*<br>
+**>** **9** ....... attached to hull by wires
+**>** **10** ....... to prevent hull being sucked into mud

+**Key Problems:**
+- inability to cope with the unfamiliar
+- not reading instructions

+**Tips to solve:**
+- read the insturctions carefully
+- look at the diagram and read questions carefully
+- highlight keywords and think of their synonyms
+- identify the location of the answer and read the section carefully
+- decide the answer carefully, be careful with spelling